FCD Conegliano Calcio 1907

 F.C.D.
 Conegliano 1907 (or simply Conegliano) is an Italian football club based in Conegliano near Treviso in Veneto.
-Currently it plays in Italy's Promozione.
+Currently it plays in Italy's fourth-tier Serie D.

 The team has played three seasons in Serie C.

 Colors and badge

 The team's colors are yellow and blue.

 Stadium

 Currently the team plays at the Narciso Soldan Stadium.